 - Solutions based on outdated languages or frameworks that hinder development.

-Challenges of legacy systems: what can legacy systems lead your company to?
+Challenges of legacy systems: what can legacy technology lead your company to?

 If you were to ask any entrepreneur whether outdated solutions positively impact innovation, the answer would be obvious.
 NTT's research clearly shows that 80% of organizations agree that inadequate or outdated technology is holding back innovation.
 However, in practice, entrepreneurs often ignore the early warning signs and wait until the last minute, when problems have piled up.